oneillal/nci-web-project/docs/index.md

 * * *
 ##### :date: _21th March 2017_
-## :+1: Slack is Where it's At
+## :+1: Slack's Where it's At
 Finding time is still proving difficult but we are making good use of slack to work through ideas for our site.
 ![](https://github.com/oneillal/nci-web-project/raw/master/docs/slackin.png)

 * * *
 ##### :date: _14th March 2017_
-## :hamster: Duty Calls
+## :hamster: Call of Duty
 We are all busy with work. @oneillal is travelling this week for work.
-Thanks Vikas mentioned that this weeks submission is optional.
+Thankfully, Vikas mentioned that this weeks submission is optional.
 Phew!

 * * *
 ##### :date: _9th March 2017_
 ## :telescope: In a Galaxy Far Far Away...
 New idea for an Irish Space Tourism startup.
 We are all feeling good about this one.
-Lots of interesting stuff to research, some good ideas for content and functionallity.
+Lots of interesting stuff to research, some good ideas for content and functionality.

 * * *
 ##### :date: _7th March 2017_